 Even though Utah Lake State Park is in the middle of nowhere, it offers limited hookups.
 You can fish at this park with a license, and there is a fish-cleaning station on-site.
 Plus, there is a paddleboard rental facility next to Utah Lake State Park.

 “The campground is barebones but what it lacks in shade it makes up for in lake access.
-The marina is nice and the lake is huge!
+The mari is nice and the lake is huge!
 You can rent a variety of toys to play on the lake.
 It was quiet on a weeknight but I bet the place rocks on a weekend.” – Diane, Google Review

 Image Source: